NathanTeeuwen/Dominulator/README.md

 The goals of the project are as follows, in priority order.

-  1) Create a game engine which enforces the rules of Dominoin the game.
+  1) Create a game engine which enforces the rules of Dominion the game.
      Separation of Game Rules from AI or heuristics is required.
   2) Simulation of all available dominion cards.
   3) Ability to easily extend the game engine with custom cards.